Clemapfel/mousetrap/docs/04_widgets.md

 column_view.push_back_column("Column 03");
 ```

-To add a column at a later point, either to the start, end or at a specific position, we use `ColumnView::push_front_column`, `ColumnView::push_back_column`, or `ColumnView::insert_column`, respectively.
+To add a column at a later point, either to the start, end, or at a specific position, we use `ColumnView::push_front_column`, `ColumnView::push_back_column`, or `ColumnView::insert_column`, respectively.
 Each of these functions takes as their argument the title used for the column.

 Once we have all our columns set up, we can add child widgets either by using \a{ColumnView::set_widget} or the convenience function `push_back_row`, which adds a row of widgets to the end of the table: